 In other words, you’ve got to use your noodle and connect the dots on all the facts you learn about each region and the wines they produce, so you can demonstrate your logical comprehension of the material in the WSET 2 exam.

-And, as we’ve mentioned, using a digital flashcard tool like Brainscape is a powerful way to help you onboard the individual facts so that you can accomplish this!
+And, as we’ve mentioned, using a digital flashcard tool like Brainscape or RemNote is a powerful way to help you onboard the individual facts so that you can accomplish this!

 From “Late Harvest” to “Vieille Vignes Vendange Tardive” and a myriad of poetry in between, if it’s written on a wine label, you should know what it means.
 This is really just a matter of memorizing and internalizing the various definitions, and Brainscape’s flashcard deck on “GIs, Labelling Terms & Wine Law” is the perfect resource for you.

-This is because Brainscape’s intelligent spaced repetition algorithm determines the right intervals at which to repeat the flashcards to you, so the definitions you aren’t comfortable with will be shown to you again and again, until you get them right!
+This is because the intelligent spaced repetition algorithm in apps such as Brainscape and Anki determines the right intervals at which to repeat the flashcards to you, so the definitions you aren’t comfortable with will be shown to you again and again, until you get them right!

 Now we’ve arrived at all the wonderful methods, tools, tricks, and processes involved in transforming a bunch of grapes into a bottle of wine.
 This includes the following: